How to make a solar warranty claim in Perth: panels, inverters, and workmanship

 Step 3: Panel manufacturer direct claim (if needed)

-Most tier-1 panel manufacturers have Australian contacts or local distributors.
-Find the manufacturer's Australian warranty support contact — not a generic overseas address.
+Most established panel manufacturers have Australian contacts or local distributors.
+Find the manufacturer's Australian warranty support contact, not a generic overseas address.

 Step 4: Inverter manufacturer direct claim

-- Diagnostic via monitoring portal — most manufacturers can remotely diagnose fault codes
+- Diagnostic via the monitoring portal: most manufacturers can remotely diagnose fault codes

-- Service agent assessment (may involve site visit or data request)
+- Service agent assessment (may involve a site visit or a data request)

-- Warranty replacement decision — most modern inverters are replaced (not repaired) under warranty
+- Warranty replacement decision: most modern inverters are replaced rather than repaired

-For Fronius, Sungrow, SMA, SolarEdge, Enphase — all have Australian-based warranty support.
+Fronius, Sungrow, SMA, SolarEdge, Enphase, and Goodwe all have Australian-based warranty support.

 If your installer has gone out of business